 My work is continually evolving.
 At one time, I used oil paint, roofing tar, encaustic, and liquid enamel to create my works.
-I have since started using acrylic, spray paint, water soluble crayons, and torn photographs to create my works.
+I have since started using acrylic, spray paint, art crayons, cold wax, and torn sections of photographs to create my paintings – mixed media collage.

 Combining elements of torn photographs and painting in a mixed media collage creates something that is new and unique.
 I am a painter, and I am a photographer.
 I’m a painter with a camera.
-The process that led me to this point was organic.
-I don’t want to be a painter on one hand and a photographer on the other, I just want to be an artist.
-So, I wondered what would happen if…I added torn pieces of photographs into my paintings.
+The process that led me to this point of creating these works was organic.
+I don’t want to be a painter on the one hand and a photographer on the other; I just want to be an artist.
+So, I wondered what would happen if…I incorporate torn sections of photographs into my paintings.

 My first step is to select an image.
-I enlarge the image in Photoshop to the same size as my canvas, I then grid the image and print out certain pieces of the photograph.
+I enlarge the photographic image in Photoshop to the same size as my canvas, I then grid the image in Photoshop and print out a few select pieces of the photograph.
 Often, within Photoshop, I will make color adjustments, or other enhancements, to the selected portions.
 The next step is to grid the canvas and then make a basic drawing with ebony pencil, noting where the printed pieces will be placed on the painting surface.
-I begin painting on the canvas focusing on composition, values and color.
+I begin painting on the canvas focusing on composition, values, and color.
 I tear out portions of the printed photographs and affix them to the canvas and, in combination with painting, I begin to construct the image while allowing myself enough room for those “ah-ha” moments that I believe are so important to have when painting.

-The process that lead me to this way of working was organic, I take my paintings and my photographic work and push boundaries asking - what is painting?
+The process that leads me to this way of working was organic and natural for me.
+I take my paintings constructed with photographic elements and push boundaries and ask - what is painting?